-The Android App Distribution Market Α.
+The Android App Distribution Market A.

 - i.
-Product Market Definition - 68.
-There is a relevant market for the distribution of apps compatible with the Android OS to users of mobile devices (the "Android App Distribution Market").
-This Market includes all the channels by which mobile apps may be distributed to the hundreds of millions of users of mobile devices running the Android OS.
+Product Market Definition - 62.
+There is a relevant market for the distribution of apps compatible 68. with the Android OS to users of mobile devices (the "Android App Distribution Market").
+This Market is comprised of includes all the channels by which mobile apps may be distributed to the hundreds of millions of users of mobile devices running the Android OS.
 The Market primarily includes Google's dominant Google Play Store, with smaller stores, such as Samsung's Galaxy Store and Aptoide, trailing far behind.
 Nominally only, the direct downloading of apps without using an app store (which Google pejoratively describes as "sideloading") is also within this market. - 69.
-App stores allow consumers to easily browse, search for, access reviews on, purchase (if necessary), download, and install mobile apps, using the mobile device itself and an Internet connection.
-OEMs find it commercially unreasonable to ship a smart mobile device to a consumer without at least one app store installed, as a consumer's ability to obtain new mobile apps is an important part of the value provided by smart mobile devices. - 70.
-App stores selling mobile apps are currently OS-specific, meaning they distribute only apps that are compatible with the specific mobile OS on which the app store is used.
+63. App stores allow consumers to easily browse, search for, access reviews on, purchase (if necessary), download, and install mobile apps, using the mobile device itself and an Internet connection.
+OEMs find it commercially unreasonable to ship a smart mobile device to a consumer without at least one app store installed, as a consumer's ability to obtain new mobile apps is an important part of the value provided by smart mobile devices. - 64.
+App stores selling mobile apps are currently OS-specific, 70. meaning they distribute only apps that are compatible with the specific mobile OS on which the app store is used.
 A consumer who has a mobile device running the Android OS cannot use apps created for a different mobile operating system.
 An owner of an Android OS device will use an Android compatible app store, and such app stores distribute only Android-compatible mobile apps.
-That consumer may not substitute an Android app store with, for example, Apple's App Store, as that app store is not available on Android devices, is not compatible with the Android OS, and does not offer apps that are compatible with the Android OS.
-Non-Android mobile app distribution platforms-such as the Windows Mobile Store used on Microsoft's Windows Mobile OS or the Apple App Store used on Apple iOS devices-cannot substitute for Android-specific app distribution platforms, and they are therefore not part of the Android App Distribution Market defined herein.
+That consumer may not substitute an

-&lt;sup>7 Google Play Developers Page, Alternative Distribution Options, https://developer.android.com/distribute/marketing-tools/alternative-distribution (last accessed July 20, 2021).
+Google Play Developers Page, Alternative distribution options Distribution Options, https://developer.android.com/distribute/marketing-tools/alternative-distribution (last accessed June-7July 20, 20202021).